Incest taboo: Exogamy

-This theory was debated intensely by anthropologists in the 1950s.
-It appealed to many because it used the study of incest taboos and marriage to answer more fundamental research interests of anthropologists at the time: how can an anthropologist map out the social relationships within a given community, and how do these relationships promote or endanger social solidarity?M.G.
-Peletz "Kinship Studies in Late Twentieth-Century Anthropology" in Annual Review of Anthropology.
-Volume 24, Page 343–372, Oct 1995 Nevertheless, anthropologists never reached a consensus, and with the Vietnam War and the process of decolonization in Africa, Asia, and Oceania, anthropological interests shifted away from mapping local social relationships.

 Some anthropologists argue that nuclear family incest avoidance can be explained in terms of the ecological, demographic, and economic benefits of exogamy.

 While Lévi-Strauss generally discounted the relevance of alliance theory in Africa, a particularly strong concern for incest is a fundamental issue among the age systems of East Africa.
 Here, the avoidance between men of an age-set and their daughters is altogether more intense than in any other sexual avoidance.
 Paraphrasing Lévi-Strauss's argument, without this avoidance, the rivalries for power between age-sets, coupled with the close bonds of sharing between age-mates, could lead to a sharing of daughters as spouses.
 Young men entering the age system would then find a dire shortage of marriageable girls, and extended families would be in danger of dying out.
 Thus, by parading this avoidance of their daughters, senior men make these girls available for younger age-sets and their marriages form alliances that mitigate the rivalries for power.

 Endogamy

 Exogamy between households or descent groups is typically prescribed in classless societies.
 Societies that are stratified—that is, divided into unequal classes—often prescribe different degrees of endogamy.
 Endogamy is the opposite of exogamy; it refers to the practice of marriage between members of the same social group.
-A classic example is India's caste system, in which unequal castes are endogamous.
+An example is India's caste system, in which unequal castes are endogamous.
 Inequality between ethnic groups and races also correlates with endogamy.

 An extreme example of this principle, and an exception to the incest taboo, is found among members of the ruling class in certain ancient states, such as the Inca, Egypt, China, and Hawaii; brother–sister marriage (usually between half-siblings) was a means of maintaining wealth and political power within one family.
-Some scholars have argued that in Roman-governed Egypt this practice was also found among commoners, but others have argued that this was in fact not the norm.Huebner, Sabine R. "‘Brother-Sister’ Marriage in Roman Egypt: a Curiosity of Humankind or a Widespread Family Strategy?."
-The Journal of Roman Studies 97 (2007): 21-49.
+Some scholars have argued that in Roman-governed Egypt this practice was also found among commoners, but others have argued that this was in fact not the norm.